Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         vulnerability is reported as CRITICAL instead of WARNING.
 Vulnerabilities without a score are governed by --unscored-severity.
-Default: 7.0 --ignore IGNORE       Skip findings whose component or title matches.
-Any item matching this Python regex will be ignored.
+Default: 7.0 --ignore IGNORE       Skip findings whose component or title matches this Python regular expression.
+Matched against the
+                        component and against the finding title separately, so an anchored expression still works on either of the two.
+Case-sensitive by default; use `(?i)` for case- insensitive matching.
 Can be specified multiple times.
-Example:
-                        `(?i)linuxfabrik` for a case-insensitive match.
-                        Example: `^akismet$` to accept the risk of one component.
+                        Example: `--ignore="^akismet$"` to accept the risk of one component.
+Example: `--ignore="(?i)readme"` to
+                        accept a reachable readme.
   --insecure            This option explicitly allows insecure SSL
                         connections.
   --lengthy             Extended reporting.
-  --match MATCH         Filter by this Python regular expression.
-Case-
-                        sensitive by default; use `(?i)` for case-insensitive matching.
+  --match MATCH         Only report findings whose component or title matches
+                        this Python regular expression.
+Matched against the component and against the finding title separately, so an anchored expression still works on either of the two.
+Case-sensitive by default; use `(?i)` for case- insensitive matching.
 Can be specified multiple times.
-Examples:
-                        `(?i)example` to match "example" regardless of case.
-                        `^(?!.*example).*$` to match any string except
-                        "example" (negative lookahead).
+                        If both `--match` and `--ignore` are given, a finding must match `--match` AND not match `--ignore` to be reported (include first, exclude second).
+Example:
+                        `--match="^WordPress$"` to watch the core alone.
+                        Example: `--match="(?i)backup"` to watch the exposed
+                        backups alone.
   --no-match-severity {ok,warn,crit,unknown}
                         State to report when no item matches the filters and nothing is checked.
 Default: ok